Metrizable uniform spaces: REVIEW OF UNIFORM SPACES

-This section is intended to serve as an introduction to uniform spaces for the reader who has little to no previous acquaintance with the subject.
-It appears to be rather different in viewpoint and in style from the existing introductions to uniform spaces in the literature, but mathematically it does not contain anything new.
-The section attempts to be self-contained modulo straightforwardly verified facts, for which it gives references.
+This chapter is intended to serve as an introduction to uniform spaces for the reader who has little to no previous acquaintance with the subject.
+It appears to be rather different in viewpoint and in style from the existing introductions to uniform spaces in the literature, but mathematically it contains little new (apart from a few somewhat new results in \S\ref{finiteness}).
+The chapter aims to be largely self-contained modulo straightforwardly verified facts, for which references are given.

-The shorter subsection on metrizable uniform spaces and the denser subsections on function spaces and finiteness conditions are intended to be read carefully by the reader not familiar with these matters; whereas the more leisurely subsections on general uniform spaces are largely intended to serve as a reference.

-\begin{definition}[References on uniform spaces] Unsurpassed basic references for uniform spaces are still those to the founders of the subject: Isbell's book \cite{I3}, which is well complemented by Chapters II, IX and X of Bourbaki's {\it General Topology} \cite{Bou} (recall that the original Bourbaki group included A. Weil and J. Dieudonn\'e).
-See also the historic survey \cite{BHH}; further surveys exist \cite{Ho1}, \cite{Ku}.
-Other specialized sources include books by A. Weil (1937; in French), J. W. Tukey (1940), and I. M. James \cite{Ja} on uniform spaces.

-There are also books by Naimpally--Warrack (1970) and Yefremovich--Tolpygo (2007; in Russian) on the closely related subject of proximity spaces (which coincide with uniform spaces in the metrizable case) and by H. Herrlich (1987; in German) and G. Preuss (1988) on more general notions of nearness spaces.
-Additional information can be drawn from chapters in some books on analysis and topological algebra: Gillman--Jerison (1960), Roelke--Dierolf (1981), W. Page (1978), N. R. Howes (1995), Arhangel'skii--Tkachenko (2008); and from chapters in some books on general topology: R. Engelking \cite{En}, Hu Sze-Tsen (1966), J. L. Kelley (1955), H. Schubert (English transl.\ 1968), S. Willard (1970).

-Much of modern development of the theory of uniform spaces seems to occur not within topology but, in particular, in Geometric Nonlinear Functional Analysis (see \cite{BL}, \cite{Ka}). \end{definition}

-\subsection{Metrizable uniform spaces}
+\section{Metrizable uniform spaces}